pingcap/docs-cn/sql/mysql-compatibility.md

 Currently TiDB Server advertises itself as MySQL 5.7 and works with most MySQL database tools such as PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and mydumper/myloader.

 > **Note:** This page refers to general differences between MySQL and TiDB.
-Please also see the dedicated pages for [Security Features](../sql/security-compatibility.md) and [Transaction Model](../sql/transaction-compatibility.md) compatibility.
+Please also see the dedicated pages for [Security Compatibility with MySQL](../sql/security-compatibility.md) and [Transaction Model](../sql/transaction-model.md) compatibility.

 ## Unsupported features